willymcallister/willymcallister.github.io/_articles/gravity-vs-electric-force.md

 comments: true
 ---

+"In the video on Coulomb's Law, why does Sal say the gravitational force is a weak force compared to the electrostatic force, even though it's operating at such a large scale?"

-The gravitational force is extremely weak compared to the electric force.
+The gravitational force is *extremely* weak compared to the electric force.

-Written by Willy McAllister.
+Explained by Willy McAllister.

 ----